 male.
 The healed genital area resembled a female vulva, but

-was to ensure that peeing was possible post castration, rather than for
+to ensure that peeing was possible post castration, rather than for

 any sexual purpose.